 Translate message content to Reference Terminologies that enable accurate, reproducible data analysis, decision support and reporting

-It is not necessary that all health systems to perform all governance functions.
+It is not necessary for all health systems to perform all governance functions.
 For example, in its work with Rwanda, the Regenstrief Institute evaluates all incoming data transactions.
 When exceptions are noted, e.g., unknown or erroneous input codes, the transaction show up on an exception queue.
-This allows the health system to replace codes and evaluate how codes function.
+This allows the health system to replace codes and evaluate how codes function on a case-by-case basis.

 Evaluation